Leyki/Socialize/README.md

   - *`emulate`* will turn on and off the emote emulation.
   - *`save`* will save the current configuration file for future usage.
   - *`load`* will load edits directly from the .json file, if you prefer to edit configs that way.

-***Note:*** *the config will be generated once the script loads and it will be overwritten if needed when updating the script for simplicity.*

 #### To do: